 Add a receive event handler function, YourUSBReceiveEventCallback in the previous example, to your application taking care to handle all messages which require a particular response.
-For the CDC device class, USB\EVENT\RX\AVAILABLE and USB\EVENT\DATA\REMAINING MUST be handled by the receive event handler.
+For the CDC device class, USB_EVENT_RX_AVAILABLE and USB_EVENT_DATA_REMAINING MUST be handled by the receive event handler.

-In response to USB\EVENT\RX\AVAILABLE, your handler should check the amount of data received by calling USBDCDCRxPacketAvailable() then read it using a call to USBDCDCPacketRead().
+In response to USB_EVENT_RX_AVAILABLE, your handler should check the amount of data received by calling USBDCDCRxPacketAvailable() then read it using a call to USBDCDCPacketRead().
 This causes the newly received data to be acknowledged to the host and instructs the host that it may now transmit another packet.
-If you are unable to read the data immediately, return 0 from the callback handler and you will be called back once again a few milliseconds later.
+If you are unable to read the data immediately, return 0 from the callback handler and you is called back once again a few milliseconds later.

-On USB\EVENT\DATA\REMAINING the application should return the number of bytes of data it currently has buffered.
+On USB_EVENT_DATA_REMAINING the application should return the number of bytes of data it currently has buffered.
 This event controls timing of some incoming requests to, for example, send break conditions or change line transmission parameters.
 These requests are held off until all previously received data has been processed so it is important to ensure that this event returns 0 only once any application buffers are empty.

-Although no other events must be handled, USB\EVENT\CONNECTED and USB\EVENT\DISCONNECTED will typically be required since these indicate when a host connects or disconnects and allow the application to flush any buffers or reset state as required.
-Attempts to send data when the host is disconnected will fail.
+Although no other events must be handled, USB_EVENT_CONNECTED and USB_EVENT_DISCONNECTED is typically required since these indicate when a host connects or disconnects and allow the application to flush any buffers or reset state as required.
+Attempts to send data when the host is disconnected result in an immediate failure.

 - Add a transmit event handler function, YourUSBTransmitEventCallback in the previous example, to your application taking care to handle all messages which require a particular response.
-For the CDC device class, there are no events sent to the transmit callback which MUST be handled but applications will usually want to note USB\EVENT\TX\COMPLETE since this is an interlock message indicating that the previous packet sent has been acknowledged by the host and a new packet can now be sent. - Add a control event handler function, YourUSBControlEventCallback in the previous example, to your application and ensure that you handle USBD\CDC\EVENT\GET\LINE\CODING, returning a valid line coding configuration even if your device is not actually driving a UART.
+For the CDC device class, there are no events sent to the transmit callback which MUST be handled but applications usually want to note USB_EVENT_TX_COMPLETE since this is an interlock message indicating that the previous packet sent has been acknowledged by the host and a new packet can now be sent. - Add a control event handler function, YourUSBControlEventCallback in the previous example, to your application and ensure that you handle USBD_CDC_EVENT_GET_LINE_CODING, returning a valid line coding configuration even if your device is not actually driving a UART.
 Handle the other control events as required for your application. - From your main initialization function call the CDC device class driver initialization function to configure the USB controller and place the device on the bus.

-'''

 pvDevice = USBDCDCInit(0, &g_sCDCDevice);

-'''

-- Assuming pvDevice returned is not NULL, your device is now ready to communicate with a USB host. - Once the host connects, your control event handler will be sent USB\EVENT\CONNECTED and the first packet of data may be sent to the host using USBDCDCPacketWrite() with following packets transmitted as soon as USB\EVENT\TX\COMPLETE is received via the transmit event handler.
+- Assuming pvDevice returned is not NULL, your device is now ready to communicate with a USB host. - Once the host connects, your control event handler is sent USB_EVENT_CONNECTED and the first packet of data may be sent to the host using USBDCDCPacketWrite() with following packets transmitted as soon as USB_EVENT_TX_COMPLETE is received via the transmit event handler.